drewski3420/OpenArchiver/README.md

 **A secure, sovereign, and open-source platform for email archiving and eDiscovery.**

-Open Archiver provides a robust, self-hosted solution for archiving, storing, indexing, and searching emails from major platforms, including Google Workspace (Gmail), Microsoft 365, as well as generic IMAP-enabled email inboxes.
+Open Archiver provides a robust, self-hosted solution for archiving, storing, indexing, and searching emails from major platforms, including Google Workspace (Gmail), Microsoft 365, PST files, as well as generic IMAP-enabled email inboxes.
 Use Open Archiver to keep a permanent, tamper-proof record of your communication history, free from vendor lock-in.

 ## 📸 Screenshots